szhang120/automl_CLI/README.md

     - `--dow`: Change the Day of Week.
 You can provide a number (0-6, Sunday-Saturday) which will be stored as an abbreviation (e.g., 'Sun'), or provide a string which will be stored as-is.
     - `--duration`: Manually set the time taken in minutes for a task.
     - `--reflection` or `-r`: Add or change your reflection on the task.
-- **LP Calculation:** `lp_gain` is calculated whenever a task with a set difficulty is completed or updated.
-The base points for each difficulty are:
-    - `Easy`: 1 LP
-    - `Easy-Med`: 2 LP
-    - `Med`: 4 LP
-    - `Med-Hard`: 8 LP
-    - `Hard`: 16 LP
-    The final `lp_gain` is then calculated by multiplying the base points by the duration of the task in hours, rounded to the nearest 15-minute interval.
-For example, a "Hard" task that took 40 minutes would be rounded to 45 minutes, earning `16 * (45 / 60) = 12 LP`.
 ---

 ### `log`